gusanchefullstack/gusanchefullstack/README.md

 I've defined my own learning path based mainly in the [FreeCodeCamp](https://www.freecodecamp.org/learn) curriculum including the free challenges of [FrontendMentor.io](https://www.frontendmentor.io/challenges?types=free) that you can try to improve your skills in the foundation of web development: HTML, CSS and Javascript.
 You will see my projects or challenges solved in each phase below and any comment or sugestion is welcomed.

 ## Phase 1.
 Responsive Web Design 🌍
+Projects developed with plain HTML, CSS and Javascript:
 - [x] Challenge 1.
 [Order summary component](https://github.com/gusanchedev/prj-01-order-summary-component)
 - [x] Challenge 2.
 [Stats preview card component](https://github.com/gusanchedev/prj-02-stats-preview-card-component)
 - [x] Challenge 3.
 [3-column preview card component](https://github.com/gusanchedev/prj-03-3column-preview-card-component)